wgottwalt/memstat/README.md

-memstat - little tool to show memory usage of all process
+memstat - little tool to show memory usage of all processes

 This is just a little, dirty hack to collect data from the /proc/<pid>/smaps files to get a quick overview of the memory usage.